scepterb/RPi-Pico-Example/README.md

 ## What is this?

 I created this repository as a basic example of how to get WolfSSL working on the Raspberry Pi Pico.
 This project can be built either from the CLI, as described in step 3, or with the VSCode RPi Pico extension.
-The resulting `testwolfcrypt` binary will test wolfcrypt's functionality (shocking) and output the return value over USB UART.
+After building, you'll be left with a `testwolfcrypt` binary that will test wolfcrypt's functionality and output the return value over USB UART.

 ### Prerequisites

 You need to have the [Raspberry Pi Pico SDK GitHub repository](https://github.com/raspberrypi/pico-sdk) and the [WolfSSL Github Repository](https://github.com/wolfSSL/wolfssl) somewhere on your system.
 You also need the ARM compiler (gcc-arm-none-eabi) and CMake installed.
-I mean, it would be pretty impressive if you haven't had those installed at this point.
+(You should already have those installed if you went to Beaver Works.)

 ## Setup